lucia-auth/lucia/documentation/src/pages/learn/adapters/mongoose.md

 ### `session`

-You do not need this if you're using the adapter for [`adapter.user`](/reference/configure/lucia-configurations#adapter) config.
+This is not required if you're only using the Mongoose adapter for the `user` table via [`adapter.user`](/reference/configure/lucia-configurations#adapter) config.

 ```ts
 const Session = mongoose.model(